 Cologuard was the subject of a prospective, multi-centered, pivotal trial, Multi-Target Colorectal Cancer Screening Test for the Detection of Colorectal Advanced Adenomatous Polyps and Cancer: DeeP-C Study, ("DeeP-C" or "the study").
 A total of 12,776 patients were enrolled from 90 sites, including both colonoscopy centers and primary care sites.
 The results of the study demonstrated the safety and effectiveness of Cologuard as a screening test for the detection of markers associated with the presence of CRC and colorectal neoplasia.
 Cologuard demonstrated 92.3% CRC sensitivity and 86.6% specificity (specificity in this study excludes CRC and AA), using colonoscopy with histopathological confirmation as the reference method.
-These results met the prospectively specified sensitivity threshold by nearly 20%.
-The study further compared CRC and AA detection by Cologuard to a commercially available fecal immunochemical test (OC FIT-CHEK, Polymedco, Inc.)("FIT"), successfully demonstrating superiority for CRC (p=0.0018) and AA (p<0.0001) sensitivity.
+These results met the protocol-specified criteria for primary performance measures and study success.
+The study results exceeded the prospectively specified sensitivity threshold by nearly 20%.
+The study further compared CRC and AA detection by Cologuard to a commercially available fecal immunochemical test (OC FIT-CHEK, Polymedco, Inc.)("FIT"), successfully demonstrating superiority for CRC (p=0.0018) and AA (p<0.001) sensitivity.